ruthwanglusi/SI507_final/README.md

 ## Project Description

 This project presents US National Parks in web browser using Flask.
-It features 2 parks at the home page and allows users to filter parks by state and by type.
+It features two parks at the home page and allows users to filter parks by state and by type.
 Click on the drop down menu to access a full list of national parks at a chosen state or a chose park type.

 Data Source: www.nps.gov